crodier/software-blog/_posts/2025-05-24-Code-Does-not-rust.md

 of the best of these designs.

-The results were fairly incredible and done with a small budget and small time to market
+The results were fairly incredible and done with a small budget and rapid time to market
-(3-6 months to the initial launch, ~ five develpoers.)
+(3-6 months to the initial launch, ~ five developers.)

 ### The team grows